GeneKao/neighbourhood-map/README.md

 has a hamburger icon on the top left corner, which expends a menu bar for extra functionality to search and author's info.
 You will see street panorama view by clicking the list on the menu bar.
-While clicking the marker on the map, you will see general information provided by FourSquare and an extra comment from me.
+While clicking the marker on the map, you will see general information provided by Foursquare and an extra comment from me.

 ### What you need to know to read the code.
 - JavaScript